 - The second phase is the Implementation phase where the partners implement the strategies identified in the approved Action Plan.
 In this phase, the partners continue to convene regular meetings with cross-sector partners, research partners, and the management team.
 The partners also identify and develop a sustainability strategy for longer-term implementation of BCJI Program core principles, including the active role of neighborhood residents.

 To achieve BCJI program goals, successful BCJI cross sector teams commit to accomplishing the following objectives (these objectives may vary depending upon the type of BCJI grant award):

 - Convene, lead, and meaningfully engage a broad cross-sector partnership team that must include law enforcement, other criminal justice partners, neighborhood residents, and relevant community stakeholders.
 Communities are also strongly encouraged to include a research partner or research team as part of the cross-sector team.

-- Target communities with a concentration of chronic hot spots of violent and serious crime and/or opioid related crime.
+- Target communities with a concentration of chronic hot spots of crime, which can include violent and serious crime and/or drug related crime.